JacobPWeb/slideshow/README.md

   <div class="slideSelector"></div>
 </div>
 ```
 To invoke the slideshow you need to call the init function with certain parameters and pass in a javascript object.
+Place this code after the main content of your site.
 ```
 <script>
 	slideShow.init({